AWS CDK vs Terraform: The Complete 2026 Comparison

 • Your ops team (not developers) manages infrastructure

 Consider both if: You have complex use cases where CDK handles application infrastructure and Terraform manages foundational or multi-cloud resources.
-This adds complexity, so only do it if you have specific reasons.
+This adds real complexity, so only go hybrid if you have specific reasons.

 TL;DR: Key Takeaways

-3. Terraform = Multi-cloud declarative with manual state management
+3. Terraform = multi-cloud declarative with manual state management and a mature BSL-licensed ecosystem

-If you need more depth to validate this recommendation, the comparison table below shows the key technical differences.
+If you want more depth to validate this recommendation, the comparison table below shows the key technical differences.

 The Quick Comparison Table

-Here's a side-by-side view of the major differences:
+Here's a side-by-side view of the major differences, now including Pulumi:

-Why these differences matter: The fundamental distinction is that CDK generates CloudFormation templates and leverages AWS's deployment engine, while Terraform manages its own state and deployment.
-This architectural difference affects everything from rollback behavior to how you debug issues.
+Why these differences matter: CDK generates CloudFormation templates and uses AWS's deployment engine.
+Terraform and Pulumi both call AWS APIs directly.
+This architectural difference affects provisioning speed, rollback behavior, and how you debug failures.

 Understanding the Fundamentals